Tucsonans for a Clean Environment: Tucson's remediation projects

 In 1994, the Tucson Area Remediation Project (TARP) was launched.
-Levels of TCE significantly reduced, however the use of PFAs was not restricted and levels increased over time to an unsafe level again.
+Levels of trichloroethylene significantly reduced, however the use of PFAs was not restricted and levels increased over time to an unsafe level again.
 Firefighting foam containing PFAs were used at the Air National Guard Base at the Tucson International Airport until 2018, however the direct cause of the increased PFA levels has not yet been determined in court.
 Between 2017 and 2021, PFA levels in Tucson's groundwater increased to 700%.
 In 2021, TARP was closed temporarily due to its inability to properly restore the water-chemical level to a safe level.
 60,000 residents began receiving their drinking water from the Colorado River.
 In May 2022, TARP reopened, and after treating water for PFAs, it is then dumped into the Santa Cruz River.
 The water that had been treated at TARP for almost 20 years is no longer served as drinking water to the residents of Tucson.

 The Santa Cruz River has not reached downtown Tucson in over 70 years, and what once was the most lush mesquite forest in the world that fostered the growth and success of the Tohono O'odham tribe, has dried out throughout the decades.
 Hydrologists and representatives of Tucson Water predict that the redirection of wastewater into the Santa Cruz River will foster a more tolerable environment for greenery to grow around the urban city.

 As of 2024, South Tucson is still listed as a national Superfund site by the Environmental Protection Agency, and restoration and cleanup is still an ongoing process.